Canon 5D Mark IV vs Panasonic G9

 Both the 5D Mark IV and the G9 are recent models that are part of the current product line-up.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the G9 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Panasonic G9 Manual.
+Further information on the features and operation of the 5D Mark IV and G9 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Panasonic G9 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Panasonic G9 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 5D Mark IV: